pghvlaans/sbotools/man/sbotest/post-release/sbotest.1.md

 **sbotest** is a reverse dependency build tester based on the **sbotools** library.
 Called without options, it builds any requested SlackBuilds with their first level of reverse dependencies.
+Use **sbofind \--first-reverse** for a list of scripts that would be tested, if compatible.
 To test all reverse dependencies of the requested scripts, use the **\--full-reverse** option; **\--single** tests no reverse dependencies.

 Each test target has a separate testing workflow.
 First, dependencies saved to the **SBO_ARCHIVE** directory (default */usr/sbotest/archive*)